-Fall and Spring (3,3) Dafashy Irving, Ramamurthy.
-Required for admission to BBA program.
+Fall and Spring (3,3) Busbee, Irving, Ramamurthy, Staff.
+Required for admission to Business Majors Program.

 A study of the use and preparation of financial information and the accounting system as an interpretative tool to communicate information about a variety of economic events to both internal and external users.
 Topics covered include the preparation and interpretation of financial statements for external users as well as managerial uses of accounting data, cost analysis, budgeting and performance evaluation.